yuorb/yuorb.github.io/src/tutorial/cl.md

 6. (UK pardon?); (I beg your pardon?) used to politely ask someone to repeat something they have said because you have not heard it:

-Excuse me, I didnʼt quite hear what you said.
+Excuse me, I didn’t quite hear what you said.

 Pardon?
 Did you say "Morris" or "Norris"?